tlorans/ClimateRisks/docs/source/netzeroinvesting.md

 Net zero portfolio starts with a net zero emissions scenario, which is a physical concept, based on carbon budget.
 We will see how to assess a decarbonization pathway compliance to a net zero objective, and how to derive the portfolio's decarbonization (based on carbon intensity) pathway from it.

-Net zero portfolio implies self-decarbonization rather than sequential decarbonization(meaning decarbonization based on rebalancement only).
+Net zero portfolio implies self-decarbonization rather than sequential decarbonization (meaning decarbonization based on rebalancement only).
 We will see how to determine from which component portfolio's decarbonization comes from, leading to the notion of net zero backtesting.
-We will see that adding carbon footprint dynamics metric helps in improving the self-decarbonization of the portfolio.
+We will see that adding carbon footprint dynamics metric helps in improving the self-decarbonization property of the portfolio.

 Finally, the net zero portfolio integrates the transition dimension.
 We will see how a green intensity measure can help in ensuring that the portfolio contributes to the transition towards a low-carbon economy.